Frederick R. Weisman Museum of Art (California): History

 Frederick R. Weisman endowed the museum in 1992 with a gift of $1.5 million.
 Along with his gift, Weisman loaned the museum roughly $3 million of contemporary art from his personal collection.
 Weisman made his fortune as president of Hunt Foods and as a distributor for Toyota, and he donated to many artistic organizations and charities, including the Frederick R. Weisman Art Foundation in Los Angeles and the Weisman Art Museum at his alma mater, the University of Minnesota.

 The founding director of the museum was Nora Halpern, who had previously worked as the curator of Weisman's private collection.
 Following a disagreement with the administration concerning censorship of an exhibit at the museum, Halpern left the university in 1994.
 In 1995, Michael Zakian was named the new director of the museum, and served the Pepperdine art community for over 25 years before his death on January 14, 2020.
+Andrea Gyorody, the museum's director since 2021, resigned in October 2025 after the University administration censored works in an exhibition she had mounted.